New Westminster: Sports and recreation

 The New Westminster Salmonbellies are one of the oldest professional lacrosse teams in Canada, and also have junior and midget teams.
-The 'Bellies, as they are also known, have won the Mann Cup twenty-four times.
+The 'Bellies, as they are also known, have won the Mann Cup 24 times.
 New Westminster is also the location of the Canadian Lacrosse Hall of Fame.

 The New Westminster Royals were a professional major league hockey team from 1911 through 1914, in the heyday of the Pacific Coast Hockey Association.
 Their home rink was the Denman Arena in Vancouver, which they shared with rivals the Vancouver Millionaires.

 Playing at Queen's Park Arena were two incarnations of a Western Hockey League junior team, the New Westminster Bruins (1971–1981 and 1983–1988).

-The Royal City Hyacks Football Club offers football and cheerleading for youth aged 5–13, while the local high school, New Westminster Secondary School has high school football.
+The Royal City Hyacks Football Club offers football and cheerleading for youth aged 5–13, while the local high school, New Westminster Secondary School has high school football at the junior and varsity level.

+New Westminster has had a minor league baseball team called the New Westminster Frasers of the Northwest League, which played its home games at Queen's Park Stadium and lasted only one season in 1974.

 Pocomo Rugby Football Club and Douglas Rugby Club (both teams play in New Westminster) merged in 2005 to form the United Rugby Club.
 Pocomo moved to New Westminster in the late 1960s, eventually calling Hume Park its home field.
 Douglas was formed by Pocomo players attending Douglas College in 1972.
 United Rugby currently uses Hume Park and Queens Park for home venues.

 Youth soccer in New Westminster is represented by the New West Youth Soccer Club (formerly known as Royal City Youth Soccer Club), established in 1965, with teams for boys and girls aged 4 to 17 that participate in league play from September to March.
 Additionally, the club offers spring programs for children aged 4 to 9 and futsal for children aged 10 to 17.